-Ah, summer vacation in the Smokies!
-But before you go, here’s our Smoky Mountains vacation guide with a summer packing list for the Smoky Mountains including everything you need for a safe, comfortable, and super fun vacation.
+Ah, summer vacation in the Smoky Mountains!
+But before you go, here’s our guide with a summer packing list for the Smoky Mountains including everything you need for a safe, comfortable, and super fun vacation.

 Summer getaways in the Smoky Mountains can take all manner of different forms, but no matter where you’re headed, you’re sure to have an awesome time.